New Student Information

 BAND App and Social Media

 Throughout the year we use an app called BAND to provide the most up-to-date information for our students and parents.
-Each Sunday Ms. Lee publishes the band blast with information for the week.
+Each Sunday, Mr. Nedley publishes the Band Blast with information for the week.
 Our sections use it to communicate specific info such as section gatherings.
 We may also use it when the weather affects rehearsals or performances.
 Either way, all students and parents should download the app on their phones.
-After creating your account on the BAND website (please use your first and last name as your username), join our main page here and parents can join the parent page here.
+After creating your account on the BAND website (please use your first and last name as your username), everyone should join our main page, and parents can also join the parent page.

 Our boosters maintain both a Facebook and Instagram page.
 Check them out!